dmeulen/Arch_Root_on_encrypted_ZFS/README.md

 The default disk space is not sufficient to store all of the needed packages and tools, so we also need to increase the available disk space during the install.
 The `nonroot` user and sudo settings will not be present after the installation, except from the user and sudo config we configure when we are in the chroot environment.

+## Install and configure ssh for installation with a proper terminal

+  This is only needed when you want to continue the installation via SSH.
+This will give you the possibility to copy and paste commands, making the install process a lot more convenient.

+### Install SSH

+    pacman --noconfirm -Sy openssh

+### Set a root password

+This password will only be used during the installation, no need to use your super secret password here.

+    passwd

+### Start the sshd daemon

+    systemctl start sshd.service

+### Get your IP address

+Obviously, this will only work when connected to a network.
+Usually you'll get an IP address via DHCP.
+If not, use your google skillz to find out how to configure networking on Arch Linux.

+    ip a

+### Log in to your installation via another computer

+You should use the IP address you got from `ip a`.

+    ssh root@192.168.122.194

+# Continue the installation

 ## Increase disk space

     mount -o remount,size=4G /run/archiso/cowspace